7 or 8 Large (15cm/6") elder flower heads (more if smaller)

 Do not wash the elder flowers.
 It is their natural yeasts that will cause fermentation.
 Just shake off any insects and remove the thick stalks.

-Place the honey or sugar in a very large bowl and pour in the 2 pints of boiling water.
+Place the honey or sugar in a very large bowl and pour in the 1 litre of boiling water.
 Stir until the honey or sugar has completely dissolved.

-Add the 6 pints of cold water.
+Add the 3 litres of cold water.
 Stir in the vinegar or lemon juice and the elderberry flowers.

 Pour the fermenting elderflower champagne through a finely meshed sieve to strain out the flowers (and lemon rind, if using).
 Use a funnel to help transfer the brew into clean plastic soda-type bottles with screw tops or thick ceramic or beer bottles with flip tops.
 Do not use corked wine bottles because elderflower champagne is quite capable of popping out the corks or worse—exploding the bottles.
 Leave at least an inch of headspace between the surface of the liquid and the rims of the bottles.
 Secure the tops.